- Start: Staunton State Park, Pine, Colorado

 From the Elk Pond Aid Station, you’re taking a very sharp right (north) turn onto the West Meadow Trail.
 Follow it around to the 4-way intersection with Lion’s Back Trail and Chimney Rock Trail, and turn right on the Lions Head Trail.
 Complete the lollipop loop on the Lions Head, tag the summit, and return back to the same 4-way intersection.
 Turn right onto Chimney Rock and loop around until the trail rejoins with the wide Lion’s Back Trail, turning right (downhill) back to the Elk Pond Aid Station.

-Elk Pond Aid Station (2nd Visit) to Old Mill Aid Station (2nd Visit):
+Elk Pond Aid Station (2nd Visit) to Staunton Rocks Aid Station:

 Detailed Course Directions – Half Marathon